 It is a segment of the market where scheduled commercial banks lend or borrow on short notice (say a period of 14 days).
 In order to manage day-to-day cash flows.

 The interest rates in the market are market-driven and hence highly sensitive to demand and supply.
-Also, the interest rates have been known to fluctuate by a large % at certain times.
+Also, historically, interest rates tend to fluctuate by a large % at certain times.

-- It can be called as a collection of the market.
-Its main feature is liquidity.
+- Its main feature is liquidity.
 All the submarkets, such as call money, notice money, etc. have close interrelation with each other.
 This helps in the movement of funds from one sub-market to another.